Ran (film): Development

 Kurosawa conceived of the idea that became Ran in the mid-1970s, when he read a parable about the Sengoku-period warlord Mōri Motonari.
 Motonari was famous for having three sons, all incredibly loyal and talented.
 Kurosawa began imagining what would have happened had they been bad.
 Although the film eventually became heavily inspired by Shakespeare's play King Lear, Kurosawa became aware of the play only after he had started pre-planning.
 According to him, the stories of Mōri Motonari and Lear merged in a way he was never fully able to explain.
 He wrote the script shortly after filming Dersu Uzala in 1975, and then "let it sleep" for seven years.
 During this time, he painted storyboards of every shot in the film (later included with the screenplay and available on the Criterion Collection DVD release) and then continued searching for funding.
 Following his success with 1980's Kagemusha, which he later considered a "dress rehearsal" or "dry run" for Ran, Kurosawa was finally able to secure backing from French producer Serge Silberman.

 Kurosawa once said "Hidetora is me", and there is evidence in the film that Hidetora serves as a stand-in for Kurosawa.
 Roger Ebert agrees, arguing that Ran "may be as much about Kurosawa's life as Shakespeare's play".
-Ran was the final film of Kurosawa's "third period" (1965–1985), a time where he had difficulty securing support for his pictures, and was frequently forced to seek foreign financial backing.
+Ran was the final film of Kurosawa's "third period" (1965–1985), a time when he had difficulty securing support for his pictures, and was frequently forced to seek foreign financial backing.
 While he had directed over twenty films in the first two decades of his career, he directed just four in these two decades.
 After directing Red Beard (1965), Kurosawa discovered that he was considered old-fashioned and did not work again for almost five years.
 He also found himself competing against television, which had reduced Japanese film audiences from a high of 1.1 billion in 1958 to under 200 million by 1975.
 In 1968, he was fired from the 20th Century Fox epic Tora!
 Tora!
 Tora! over what he described as creative differences, but others said was a perfectionism that bordered on insanity.
 Kurosawa tried to start an independent production group with three other directors, but his 1970 film Dodes'ka-den was a box-office flop and bankrupted the company.
 Many of his younger rivals boasted that he was finished.
 A year later, unable to secure any domestic funding and plagued by ill health, Kurosawa attempted suicide by slashing his wrists.
 Though he survived, his misfortune continued to plague him until the late 1980s.
+According to Stephen Prince, medical treatment and Mosfilm's offer to make a film in Russia (Dersu Uzala) helped Kurosawa's eventual "spiritual recovery."